FrameworkComputer/EmbeddedController/common/mock/README.md

 *   Add a new entry in [common/mock/build.mk](build.mk) that is conditioned on your mock's name.

-If a unit test or fuzzer requests this mock, the build system will set the variable `HAS_MOCK_<BUILD_NAME>` to `y` at build time.
+If a unit test requests this mock, the build system will set the variable `HAS_MOCK_<BUILD_NAME>` to `y` at build time.
 This variable is used to conditionally include the mock source in [common/mock/build.mk](build.mk).